Super Sixes SRL | IND vs AUS - Preview, Form Guide, Predicted XI, Key Players

-After a plethora of exciting results across the last few rounds of the Super Sixes SRL, today, we are about to witness two rivals - Australia and India - lock horns with each other.
-The two teams with identical records in the last four rounds would be aiming to get one past each other.
+After plenty of interesting results across the last few rounds of the Super Sixes SRL, today, two good ol’ rivals - Australia and India - lock horns with each other.
+The two teams with contrasting records over the last four rounds are expected to produce a thrilling T20 competition.

 Form Guide

-The Indian team go into this crucial fixture having lost two of its last three games in the competition.
-After the bitter loss against New Zealand in the last game, Virat Kohli and co would be aiming to bounce back against rivals Australia in the Super Sixes.
-Heading into this game, India have three wins and two losses in the last five games, which surely puts them right on pace against the Australian team.
-With Virat Kohli back in form, the Indian team will be itching their hands to get themselves a ‘W’ over Aaron Finch and co in this crucial encounter.
+The Indian team go into this crucial fixture having lost one of its last three games in the competition.
+After the big loss against Pakistan in the previous game, Virat Kohli and co would be aiming to bounce back against rivals Australia in the Super Sixes.
+Heading into this game, India have two wins and two losses in the last four matches, which surely puts them right on pace against the Australian team.
+With their ace cricketers in form, the Indian team is looking fairly confident against Aaron Finch and co in this crucial encounter.

 Game Day Watch

-India will come to Thursday's encounter against Australia on the back of an eight-wicket loss against New Zealand in a rather high-scoring encounter.
-As usual, for the Indian team, it was Virat Kohli who top-scored with an unbeaten 74 off just 42 deliveries, scoring four boundaries and four sixes.
+India will come to Thursday's encounter against Australia on the back of an eight-wicket loss against Pakistan in a rather decent-scoring encounter.
+While the scoring was scattered across the Indian top-order, Pakistan’s Fakhar Zaman produced an unbeaten 54-ball 92 to see India out of the game.

-On the other hand, Australia would walk into this encounter on a sad note, after their low-scoring debacle against England.
-The form of David Warner and Steve Smith surely would be a thing of concern for the management, who would be aiming to put their horses to the courses for a win.
+Meanwhile, Australia too would walk into this fixture on a sad note, after they lost a fairly low-scoring game against New Zealand.
+The form of the top-order was once again highly questionable despite the strong efforts put in by Maxwell and Carey.
+The bowling, however, was much better to watch than the batting performance.

 Key Batsmen